MicrosoftDocs/windows-powershell-docs/docset/windows/scheduledtasks/new-scheduledtasksettingsset.md

 This example registers a scheduled task that runs only when a network is available.

-The first command creates a scheduled task action named Cmd and assigns the **ScheduledTaskAction** object to the $Sta variable.

 ### Example 6: Register a scheduled task that has a time limit to complete the task
 ```
 PS C:\>$Sta = New-ScheduledTaskAction -Execute "Cmd"